In this guide we will tell you, how to use an oil filter wrench, its types & sizes to remove the oil filer effortlessly from your car.

 Oil filters can get difficult to remove as the oil filter casing can tighten during the heating and cooling down of the engine and it gets so firmly fixed that an oil filter wrench is required to remove it.

-Strap-style wrench, socket-style/cap-style wrench and a specialized wrench that is dedicated to work in your type of car.
+- Strap-style wrench, socket-style/cap-style wrench, and a specialized wrench that is dedicated to working in your type of car.

 Follow the detailed step by step instructions below to efficiently remove your car’s oil filter.
 Before you start make sure you have the necessary tools at hand that you require to undergo this procedure.